Our Ann Arbor Juvenile Offense & Delinquency Attorneys:

 If your minor child is accused of a crime, he or she will likely receive a notice to appear for a preliminary inquiry at juvenile court.
 If your child is accused of a serious felony and is over 14 years old, he or she may be charged as an adult through a waiver proceeding.
 Under either scenario, you should contact our attorneys for guidance.

-Why Choose Our Lawyers for Michigan Delinquency Actions?
+Why Choose Our Criminal Defense Attorneys in Ann Arbor for Delinquency Actions?

-Our Ann Arbor juvenile defense attorneys have years of experience working with kids and their families in Washtenaw County and throughout Southeast Michigan.
+Our juvenile criminal defense attorneys in Ann Arbor have years of experience working with kids and their families in Washtenaw County and throughout Southeast Michigan.

 We have defended children and young adults charged with everything from sex offenses to larceny to narcotics offenses.
 We will be more than happy to answer your questions and honestly assess your need for representation and, if there is a need, to help you every step of the way.

 When looking for a lawyer to represent your child, ask the prospective attorney how many delinquency cases he or she handles.
 If the number is low, call us.
 We will put our experience and caring to work for you and, just as important, for your child.